richardstartin/richardstartin.github.io/_posts/2020-02-25-depending-on-implementation-details-is-bad-engineering.md

 Migrate away from using or providing services related to Java, until or unless the platform provides suitable APIs.
 I think it's fine to say that Java should not be used for a certain problem, and this is better than to provide an ultimately flaky solution.
 Whilst it is a testament to the commitment and tenacity of various library authors prepared to resort to hacks to create possibilities, sometimes it is better for a feature not to exist if its maintenance cannot be guaranteed.

-> If you're reading this, don't miss [The Official JVM Performance League Table](/posts/official-jvm-performance-league-table)!